 time on them than on the house.
 He finished them in a dark chocolate

 colour with teeth and claws in gleaming white and tongue in red.
 He

 managed to produce a most wicked look in their eyes.

 When Equipment Department moved to Chiswick in 1958 the new

 building was also named Avenue House and the beasties moved there.

-BBC Equipment Department moved
+Equipment Department moved

 out of Avenue House in 1993 and the beasties moved to Kingswood Warren in